factorhouse/kpow-helm-charts/README.md

 ## Installation

-You need to setup your Kubernetes environment before you can install kPow.
+You need to connect to a Kubernetes environment before you can install kPow.

 The following examples demonstrate installing kPow in [Amazon EKS](https://aws.amazon.com/eks/).